CJBuchel/TMS/docs/support/bug-reports.md

 # Bug Reports

-TMS is maintained by unpaid gremlins, and often when not fed enough coffee, bugs can slip through the cracks.
+TMS is maintained by unpaid gremlins, and often when not given enough coffee, bugs can slip through the cracks.
 If you think you have discovered a bug, you can help by submitting an issue to our issue tracker.

 ## Before you submit